haquetarif/haquetarif.github.io/content/posts/A-Long-awaited-Train-Journey!.md

 My wife asked me to play something.
 I played some old Bengali songs in a very low volume so that only four of us could listen.

 The kids got asleep soon after the train started to move.
 I was trying to enjoy the journey.
 The train got out of the city very fast.
-Soon it arrived near the Jamuna Multi-purpose Bridge that connects the western part of the country to the east.
+Soon it arrived near the Jamuna Multi-purpose Bridge that connects the east part of the country to the western.
 Before this bridge was built, it was a long horrific journey.
 Now another bridge, exclusively for the railway, is being built alongside this one.
-After this is done more trains will connect the somewhat economically backward eastern part of the country to the west.
+After this is done more trains will connect the somewhat economically backward western part of the country to the east.

 The train stopped at many stations.
 I got quite sleepy and couldn't keep track of all of them.
 It stopped at Natore.